ndtp/android-testify/RECIPES.md

 ## Setting up an emulator to run the Sample

-The Sample application includes a baseline for an emulator that's compatible with Travis CI.
+The Sample application includes a baseline for an emulator that's compatible with GitHub Actions.
 To configure an AVD locally, create a new virtual device with the following settings in the Android Virtual Device (AVD) configuration:

-- Phone: Nexus S (480x800 hdpi)
+- Phone: Pixel 2 (1080x1920 420dpi)
-- Lollopop API level 22, x86, Android 5.1 (Google APIs)
+- Q API level 29, x86, Android 10.0 (Google APIs)
-- RAM: 2048 MB
+- RAM: 1536 MB
-- VM heap: 128 MB
+- VM heap: 256 MB
-- Internal Storage: 2048 MB
+- Internal Storage: 800 MB
-- SD card, Studio-managed: 1024 MB
+- SD card, Studio-managed: 512 MB
-- Enable Device Frame with nexus_s skin
+- Enable Device Frame with pixel_2 skin
 - Enable keyboard input

 Once the emulator is booted: